-In addition, the Trust holds derivatives such as foreign currency forward contracts, which are held for trading and hence measured at fair value through profit or loss.
-The Trust designates all foreign currency forward contracts as hedges in a hedging relationship.
+In addition, the Trust holds derivatives such as foreign currency forward contracts, which are measured at fair value through profit or loss.
+The Trust designates all foreign currency forward contracts as hedges in a hedging relationship (see note 2(b)(v) and note 3(f)).